 How Can I Free Up Memory On My iPhone?

 Fortunately, it’s easy to track down what’s taking up space on your iPhone.
-Head to Settings -> General -> Usage -> Manage Storage (under the Storage category, not iCloud) and you’ll see a descending list of what’s taking up the most space on your iPhone.
+Head to Settings -> General -> iPhone Storage and you’ll see a descending list of what’s taking up the most space on your iPhone.

 Photos have to be deleted using the Photos app or iTunes, but Music and Apps can easily be removed from this screen.
 For apps, just tap on the name of the app and tap ‘Delete App’.
 For Music, swipe your finger from right to left on the items you’d like to delete, and tap ‘Delete’.